rickgiantsteps/xenboard-actm/README.md

 ### Harmonic Dissonance (Sethares' algorithm)

-In this particular section, we've also implemented a value, which updates in real time, that indicates the current harmonic dissonance of what's being played.
+In this particular section, a value was also implemented, which updates in real time, that indicates the current harmonic dissonance of what's being played.

 short alg introduction . . .